-The model is shown in Figure 52.
-It is the same as the previous door flow rate model (steering mode with a uniform velocity distribution of $1.19 \pm 0.25$ m/s), except the space downstream of the doors is extended to allow group leaders to pause and wait for the rest of their group to catch up.
+The model is shown in Figure 51.
+It is the same as the previous door flow rate model (steering mode with a uniform velocity distribution of 1.19 ± 0.25 m/s), except the space downstream of the doors is extended to allow group leaders to pause and wait for the rest of their group to catch up.

 Dynamic grouping was used with the Number of Members in the group defined as 3 and 5 and the group minimum size of 1.
 Two group formations were used: a tight group formation with a Maximum Distance of 1.0 m and a Slowdown Time of 3 s, and the default group with properties with a Maximum Distance of 2.0 m and a Slowdown Time of 3 s.
-The maximum speed was defined as a uniform distribution of 1.19 $\pm$ 0.25 m/s.
-As a result, members of a group will have different speeds, so the faster members will need to slow to keep the group together.
+The maximum speed was defined as a uniform distribution of 1.19 \pm 0.25 m/s.
+As a result, members of a group will have different speeds, so the faster members slow down to keep the group together.

-Figure 52: Model used for door flow rate calculations with groups.
+Figure 51: Model used for door flow rate calculations with groups.

-Figure 53 through Figure 57 show plots of door flow rates in steering mode.
-Without grouping (Figure 53) the door flow rate for the 3 m door is slightly less than the previous model.
+Figure 52 through Figure 56 show plots of door flow rates in steering mode.
+Without grouping (Figure 52) the door flow rate for the 3 m door is slightly less than the previous model.
 This is due to the downstream effect of movement in the corridor that slightly slows movement through the door.